grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 [//]: # (### disconnecting the Gnat)

-At the other end of the cargo hold, Captain Percy found Shakes had made his way back from the cafe and was having a conversation with Hemi through the hatch into the forward battery compartment.
+At the other end of the cargo hold, Percy found Shakes had made his way back from the cafe and was having a conversation with Hemi through the hatch into the forward battery compartment.
 He stepped a little to one side as she came up so she could join in.

 "Captain Percy.
 Hemi and I are talking about disconnecting my boat from the _Prospect_."